 Edward stepped forward.
 “I’ll take it from here, Ember.”
 He said as he stabbed Deceit into the ground before him.
 She was almost as tall as he was.

 The Soldiers were already running towards them.
 One leaped into the air at Edward.
 “Do you remember what you were before?”
 Deceit asked Edward as the Soldier hurdled towards them, seemingly in slow motion.
 “No.” Edward responded as he grasped hilt her tight.
 “What was I?”
 All was quiet to him now.

 “A Knight.” she whispered.

 With his left, still armored, hand Edward caught the Soldier jumping towards him by the blade of his sword and head butted him with such force it caused a shockwave.
-He then pulled Deceit from the ground and wielding her in his right hand he parried and dispatched another soldier.
+He then pulled Deceit from the ground and wielding her in his right hand as he parried and dispatched another soldier.
 He then threw the sword he was still holding by the blade in his left hand and took out a third with it.
-A phoenix rose up from the ground behind Ember and grabbed a soldier with its talons, who was trying to flank her.
-The phoenix burned the soldier, and threw him to the side before dissipating into ash.
+A phoenix rose up from the ground behind Ember and grabbed a soldier, with its talons, who was trying to flank her.
+The phoenix burned the soldier and threw him to the side before dissipating into ash.
 Edward looked over to Ember who was busy fighting two other soldiers.
-They looked to be giving her some trouble, but she looked like she was having a bit of fun.
+They looked to be giving her some trouble, but she looked like she was having a bit of fun at the same time.